 Salary: The average salary for a veterinary assistant in Australia is $21.84/ hour.

 Like veterinary nurses, veterinary assistants may work in a variety of environments.
-Depending on your experience and preferences, you may prefer positions that involve more direct contact with animals or those that are more focused on interacting with clients.
+Depending on your experience and preferences, you may prefer positions with more direct contact with animals or those more focused on interacting with clients.

 Qualifications: Vary according to the job.
 Some jobs may require experience with animals but no formal qualifications.

-Job Description: Caring for animals which may include feeding, grooming, training, cleaning and assisting with veterinary tasks.
+Job Description: Caring for animals may include feeding, grooming, training, cleaning and assisting with veterinary tasks.